mudroljub/js-code-style/README.md

 # JavaScript semicolon-less Code Style

-My personal JS coding style without semicolons, which I have been using and updating regularly since 2017.
+My personal JS coding style, which I have been using and updating regularly since 2017.

 To try it out, just download the [ESLint config file](.eslintrc.json).